kristopolous/2019-november-novel/ch6.rst

 Their writings in *La Réforme*, are credited with instrumenting the 1848 French Revolution and many similar copycat revolutions throughout Europe.
 In this context we have to consider people like Karl Marx as a journalist writing for a Paris paper.

-After the success of the 1848 French Revolution, the editors, writers, and journalists of *La Réforme* were given politcal power and made part of the provisional French government.[#] The disruptive technologists in a disrupted society were put in charge of controlling it at the urgings of the public.
+After the success of the 1848 French Revolution, the editors, writers, and journalists of *La Réforme* were given politcal power and made part of the provisional French government.[#]_ The disruptive technologists in a disrupted society were put in charge of controlling it at the urgings of the public.

-.. [#] "The June Revolution" in Collected Works of Karl Marx and Frederick Engels: Volume 7, p.
-160.

 These publics had assumed the future as depicted by these journalists using these technologies could be administered by them.
 This wasn't the last time such a projection of assumption of ability was made of the technological opportunists of the era.